wxtiles/wxtilesjs/docs/TilesApi.md

 <a name="getLayers"></a>
 # **getLayers**
-> Layers getLayers(ownerId, , opts)
+> Layers getLayers(ownerId, )

-Information about available Cloudburst layers
+Information about available WXTiles layers

-This endpoint returns information about all current *Cloudburst* layers that can be requested, and metadata about map layers, including bounding boxes and the unit system (metric, USCS, etc.) that is used when rendering map tiles.
+This endpoint returns information about all current *WXTiles* layers that can be requested, and metadata about map layers, including bounding boxes and the unit system (metric, USCS, etc.) that is used when rendering map tiles.

 ### Example
 ```javascript